Oculus-VR/homebrew-repo/meta-xr-simulator.md

 ## Develop OpenXR app using Unity

-You need a recent Unity editor build (e.g. latest 2022.3 LTS) for Apple Silicon and _OpenXR Plugin_ to use Meta XR Simulator on Mac.
+You need a recent Unity editor build (e.g. latest 2022.3 LTS) for Apple Silicon and _OpenXR Plugin_ to use Meta XR Simulator on macOS.

-Here shows are setup steps to enable OpenXR to a Unity Project:
+Here are the steps to enable OpenXR in a new Unity Project on macOS:

 0. Refer to the instruction above to install **Vulkan SDK** and **Meta XR Simulator**
 1. In Unity Package Manager, install **XR Plugin Management** from Unity Registry.